nginxinc/nginx-one-workshops/labs/lab5/readme.md

 1. If you need to find the `answers` to the lab exercises, you will find the final NGINX configuration files for all the exercises in the `labs/lab5/final` folder.
 Use them for reference to compare how you completed the labs.

 1. If you are finished with this lab move to the next lab.
-Please donot shut down your test environment as you would be using the same environment in lab6.
+Please do not shut down your test environment as you would be using the same environment in Lab6.

 **This completes Lab5.**